How to trade or invest in the NASDAQ 100 index

 Trading the NASDAQ 100

-Trading the NASDAQ 100 means that you are speculating on the upward or downward price movements of the index with CFDs.
+Trading the NASDAQ 100 means that you are speculating on the upward or downward price movements of the index with spread bets or CFDs.
 You’d go long to speculate on upward movements, and you’d go short to speculate on downward movements.

-CFDs are leveraged products, meaning you’ll be able to get much larger market exposure while only having to commit a proportion of the position’s full value upfront – known as margin.2
+Spread bets and CFDs are leveraged products, meaning you’ll be able to get much larger market exposure while only having to commit a proportion of the position’s full value upfront – known as margin.1

 But remember that while leverage can increase your profits, it can also increase your potential losses.
 That’s because your total profit or loss on a leveraged trade is determined by the full size of the position, rather than the margin required to open it.

 Below, you’ll see a screengrab from our trading platform of the NASDAQ 100’s price performance from June 2019 to June 2020.

 Ways to trade the NASDAQ 100

 Cash indices enable you to speculate on the spot price (current market price) of the NASDAQ 100.
 They are popular with short-term traders because they offer tight spreads – starting at just one point when you trade the NASDAQ 100 index with us.

 Because overnight funding charges are not included in cash indices spreads, you might want to close your positions at the end of each trading day rather than incur this additional cost.